Namkeen: Production

 Originally Rekha was cast in the role of Nimki, which was later played by Sharmila Tagore.

-Release
+Reception

+Chander Uday Singh of India Today wrote, "In Namkeen, based on a story by Samresh Babu, Gulzar steps further out than he has ever done before.
+The theme is stark, straightforward, and surprisingly uninhibited.
+Almost theatrical in the way it moves, the film veers sharply from a simple, uncomplicated story about a family which falls collectively in love with its temporary tenant, to a near-morbid drama which is suddenly withdrawn."

 Soundtrack

 The soundtrack was composed by R. D. Burman and lyrics by Gulzar, and featured songs by playback singers Kishore Kumar and Asha Bhosle.